 Man’s wisdom is in what he writes, good sense at the end of his pen; and using his pen he can climb to the height of the scepter in the hand of his king -- The Dream of the Poem: Hebrew Poetry from Muslim and Christian Spain Moses Ben Maimon (aka Maimonides) lived over … Continue reading On Maintaining Personal Brand as a Software Engineer

-One of the key tenets of modern capitalism is division of labor.
+Lack of communicationOne of the key tenets of modern capitalism is division of labor.
 But is it a good thing for software development ?
 Prior to the late 19th century a violin was produced from raw materials to completion by a single person, who himself may have been an expert violinist.
-He may have had members of … Continue reading The Perils of Division of Labor in Software Engineering
+He may have had … Continue reading The longer the chain of responsibility the less likely there is anyone in the hierarchy who can actually accept it

 Exploration of the Software Engineering as a Profession